lesialin/low_complexity_corner_detection/readme.md

 # Low-Complexity Pruning for Accelerating Corner Detection

-This is the implementation of Shi-Tomasi-Corner detection in low-complexity version, the algorithm is from [Low-Complexity Pruning for Accelerating Corner Detection](https://ieeexplore.ieee.org/document/6271582), the flow is
+This is the implementation of Shi-Tomasi-Corner detection in low-complexity version, the method is from [Low-Complexity Pruning for Accelerating Corner Detection](https://ieeexplore.ieee.org/document/6271582),

+the basic algorithm flow is

 ![](image/lcp_corner.png)

+and you can refer the paper for more algorithm detail.

 **usage**